Exploring the Constraints on Artificial General Intelligence: A Game-Theoretic No-Go Theorem: The setup and results

-First, let $s\in S$ be AI*'s solution of game $G$ characterized by the payoff functions illustrated in Figure~\ref{fig:centipede}.
-Suppose that for every $i$ and for every subgame $g$ of $G$, $s_i|g\in BR_j(s_j|g)$, i.e., AI*'s solution involves assigning best-responses to each player at every decision node.
-Then, the solution must be the unique subgame perfect Nash equilibrium in $G$ because otherwise it would assign a non-best-response at least to one of the players at one of the nodes.
-This is easy to see because in the last node AI* must assign S to the player, who might be itself or H, and given that it must assign S to the previous player and so on.
-But this solution implies that AI* cannot be superhuman, which contradicts to SAGI assumption.
-This because such a strategy would be below average: well-replicated experiments show that subjects receive significantly more payoff by choosing C until later stages in the game as discussed in section~\ref{sec:centipede}.
-Now, suppose that $s_{AI}(x_0)(S)> 0.75$, i.e., AI*'s solution $s$ in $G$ assigns more than $0.75$ probability to choosing S at the root of the game.
-Then, the maximum payoff AI* can receive in the best-case scenario is less than $2\times 0.75+(m+2)\times 0.25$, where $m$ is the number of decision nodes in $G$.
-Clearly, this payoff is less than $m/2$ for $m\geq 8$, so $s_{AI}$ would be considered below average in $G$.
-As a result, $s_{AI}(x_0)(C)\geq 0.25$, i.e., AI* chooses C at the root with probability more than $0.25$.
-This is a lower bound for a strategy to be considered below average in $G$, but for the remainder of the proof it suffices that $s_{AI}(x_0)(C)\geq 0.25$.
+To begin, let $s\in S$ be $M^*$'s solution in game $G$, defined by the payoff function in Figure~\ref{fig:centipede}.
+Suppose that $s_i|g\in BR_j(s_j|g)$ for every $i$ and every subgame $g$ of $G$, meaning that $M^*$ assigns best responses to each player at every decision node.
+Then, $s$ must be the unique subgame perfect Nash equilibrium in $G$, or else it would assign a non-best response to at least one player at one of the nodes.
+This relies on a well-known backward induction argument: in the last node $M^*$ must assign $\bar{S}$ to the active player, who might be $M^*$ or $H$, and given that $M^*$ must assign $\bar{S}$ in the last node, $M^*$ must assign $\bar{S}$ in the second-to-last node, and so on.
+Since $M^*$ is superhuman by Definition~\ref{def:superhuman}, this implies a contradiction to the \textbf{SHM} assumption, because choosing $\bar{S}$ in the first two nodes implies that $u_{M^*}(s)<\mu(G)$ by Lemma~\ref{lemma:centipede_average}, that is, $M^*$ receives strictly less than the sample average.